I'm a postdoctoral researcher in computer science at the University of Maryland.

 I strive to make technology more private and secure by studying and simplifying people's decisions.

-I've joined Michelle Mazurek and the SP2 lab to work on privacy for the Internet of Things, helping developers create more secure software, and understanding the privacy needs of marginalized populations.
+I've joined Michelle Mazurek and the SP2 lab to work on privacy for the Internet of Things, helping developers create more secure software, and understanding the digital safety needs of at-risk users.